Armatiek/mim-serialization-api-4-java/README.md

 });
 ```

-Traversal of the MIM model starts with the Informatiemodel:
+Traversal of the MIM model starts with obtaining the Informatiemodel object:
 ```java
 Informatiemodel informatiemodel = mimModel.getInformatiemodel();
 ```
-For instance to get all Objecttypes of the first Domein:
+For instance getting all Objecttypes of the first Domein:
 ```java
 List<Objecttype> objectTypes = mimModel.getInformatiemodel().getPackages().getDomein().get(0).getObjecttypen().getObjecttype();
 ```